gscales/Exch-Rest/README.md

 ## Connecting and Authenticating ##

-To connect to a Mailbox which will start the authentication proces that will allow you to then use the cmdlets defined in the module use the following
+To connect to a Mailbox which will start the authentication process that will allow you to then use the cmdlets defined in the module use the following

     Connect-EXRMailbox -Mailbox gscales@datarumble.com